 A stoop is a staircase ending in a platform leading to a house or apartment building entrance.
 In Brooklyn, a stoop is so much more!
 Each block in Brooklyn is a unique village with its personality and culture.
 These houses are the places from whence we fledged.

 Early generations of my maternal grandmother’s family came to Brooklyn from Ireland, settling in the Boerum Hill neighborhood in Brooklyn.
-An 1830s era Brownstone on Dean Street served as a strong branch to hold up that side of my family tree.
+An 1830s-era Brownstone on Dean Street was a stable branch to hold up that side of my family tree.

 Since the 1940 photo, the most significant change to 164 Dean is the replacement of the railings on the stoop.
 The Pin Oak Tree across the sidewalk now throws shade across the middle of the block.